 |5||HDFC TaxSaver-Growth Plan||-3.5%||16.8%||8.9%||18.2%|

 |6||Nifty Index 50||0.4%||16.3%||5.8%||12.2%|

 1. For the funds with serial number 1-5, the returns mentioned are the absolute returns over three months, one year, three years and five years.

 2. Relative Returns: Relative return of the mutual funds are calculated as below :

 Relative return for Axis Long Term Equity Fund and Nifty index.

 Relative return 3 months : (0.5%-0.4%) = 0.1%

 3 years : (9.1%-5.8%) = 3.3%

 5 years : (22.8%-12.2%) = 10.6%

-Here we see that the Axis long term Equity has outperformed the Nifty over all the period of time and hence can be considered a good investment fund.
+Here, we see that the Axis Long Term Equity has outperformed the Nifty over all the time, and hence, can be considered as a good fund.